Seagate/cortx-prvsnr/docs/Architecture/Test-Guidelines.md

 PyTest is full-featured Python testing tool currently implemented in Provisioner.
 It is installed along with other dependencies as part of `test-requirements.txt` file execution.
 The latest installed version is 5.1.x.
-Execute the test cases in the directory with the command,
+Run the test cases in the directory with the command,

 ```
 python3 -m pytest <test_case>